michael-spengler/fairness/README.md

 You might want to stay up to date about the cult  via [telegram](t.me/cultdaothemany), [discord](https://discord.gg/jrTjx4F6Xk), [twitter](https://twitter.com/wearecultdao), [medium](https://wearecultdao.medium.com/), ...

 If you are a top 50 guardian, wanting to bring this project to the next level, feel free to contact [me](https://t.me/danceplanner) so we can team up for a corresponding [cultdao.io proposal](https://app.cultdao.io/submitProposal).

+If you are a CultDAO family member ready for [team revolting](https://www.youtube.com/watch?v=tVclWqf0yM8), pair programming etc. feel free to get [in touch](https://t.me/danceplanner).

 ## Supporting the RVLT Token
 RVLT is the cultDAO's first ecosystem token.
 Check this [intro](https://youtu.be/PXlGZFZCPdI?t=47).